 Partial Fault Laws

 42 PA Con.
 Stat. §7102 requires juries to assign a percentage of total fault to the injured party if they share responsibility for an incident.
 This may occur when a pedestrian runs into the street before being struck by a car.
 If a jury determines that you are partially responsible for the accident, the court will “mold” or reduce your damages award by your percentage of fault.
 Depending on the amount of fault you bear, the court could even prohibit you from recovering any restitution at all.
 A lawyer with experience handling crosswalk injury cases and other pedestrian incidents is the best ways to overcome allegations of partial fault.

 Talk to a Lewisburg Pedestrian Accident Attorney Today

 It can be difficult to decide on the appropriate course of action following a pedestrian accident, especially if you suffered severe injuries that will have lasting consequences in your personal and professional life.
 Our legal team will make the most out of your legal options.
-Call a Lewisburg pedestrian accident lawyer from Ostroff Injury Law today to schedule a free consultation.
+Call a Lewisburg pedestrian accident lawyer from Ostroff Godshall Injury and Accident Lawyers today to schedule a free consultation.